ucloud/ucloud-sdk-go/README.md

 }
 ```

-Replace the configuration of client and image id of host by your custom id，then you can create a cloud host。
+Replace the client configuration and host image id by your custom value，then you can create a cloud host。

-At this example, you had already completed a `CreateUHostInstance` request by **UCloud Go SDK**, it is covered most of feature of sdk, you can write your own script for free!
+At this example, you had already completed a `CreateUHostInstance` request by UCloud Go SDK, it is covered most of feature of sdk, you can write your own script for free!

 Each API call in the SDK has a detailed comment and document，You can use Editor/IDE to jump to the specific API method code to view (can also to see [Go Doc](https://godoc.org/github.com/ucloud/ucloud-sdk-go)）, and use completion of IDE and error logging to inspect usage of SDK。